top of page

 • 2 min read

-As we settled in, it didn’t take long to feel right at home.
-The house felt cosy, with its mismatched furniture and walls that had a bit of character.
-There were games and old books on the shelves, and a small fireplace ready to be lit.
-It was the kind of place where you could kick your shoes off, throw a blanket over your legs and just enjoy being there.
+As we settled in, it didn’t take long for the bach to feel like home.
+The rooms were cosy, filled with mismatched furniture and walls bearing the scuffs of years gone by.
+We found old board games and dog-eared books on the shelves, and a small fireplace ready to warm us if the night turned chilly.
+It was the kind of place where you kick off your shoes, drape a blanket over your knees, and just sink into the moment.
+There was no need for anything special or fancy; simply being there was enough.

 bottom of page